lumeland/blog/posts/lume-2.md

 To achieve that in Lume 1, you have to build the new URL completely by creating a `url()` function or setting it manually in the front matter of every page.

-In Lume 2 you can change how a folder or a page affects to the final URL with the `basename` variable.
-It's a special variable (like `url`) but it only affects to this part of the url, so it's much more easy to make small tweaks.
+In Lume 2 you can change how a folder or a page affects the final URL with the `basename` variable.
+It's a special variable (like `url`) but it only affects this part of the URL, so it's much easier to make small tweaks.
 You only have to define a `_data.*` file in the folder which name you want to change, with the `basename` variable.
-In the first example, to remove the directory name from the final URL, just set the basename as empty:
+For example, to remove the directory name from the final URL, just set the basename as empty:

 ```yml
 # /articles/_data.yml